Arab American Studies

 3. A minimum 3.0 GPA in the UM-Dearborn courses counting toward the AAST certificate is required at the time of graduation and/or awarding of the certificate.

-AAST 238 Intro to Lit: Arab American 3 Credit Hours
+AAST 238 Storytelling: Arab American Literature 4 Credit Hours

 This course in an introduction to Arab American literature, its historical and cultural contexts and contemporary relevance.
 Topics will include the literary and cultural productions of Arab immigrants, their transnational vision, and explorations of such concepts as home, memory and identity; the literary, dramatic and poetic responses of Arab American writers to 9/11 and the ongoing the war on terror; the role Arab American literature in offering different versions of Arab and Arab American lives and experiences from the one circulated in mainstream media, Hollywood cinema and culture.